Tarrafal concentration camp: Closure

-Following the revolution of April 25, 1974 and the end of the dictatorship of the Estado Novo, the camp was definitively closed on May 1, 1974.
+Following the Carnation Revolution of 25 April 1974 and the end of the dictatorship of the Estado Novo, the camp was definitively closed on 1 May 1974.
 Angolan Joel Pessoa refers to this event stating that "[the] Tarrafal was a prison for life.
 If it wasn't for the 25th of April we would all die there".

 Between 1975 and 1985, it served as a recruitment center and military barracks but was abandoned after its closure.
 In 2009 it was transformed into the Museum of Resistance, and a project is currently underway that aims to apply for UNESCO's World Heritage List.
 It is the most visited museum in the country, with over 9,000 annual visits.
 The Resistance Museum is part of the preservation and musealization project of the former Concentration Camp of Tarrafal to give dignity to the site and the memories of the victims.
 The responsibility of its management and conservation was assigned to the Institute for Cultural Heritage Research (IIPC).

 Killed in Tarrafal

-There were 37 political prisoners who died in Tarrafal, 34 Portuguese, one from the Overseas Province of Angola, and two from Portuguese Guinea.
-The 34 Portuguese dead were only able to have their bodies returned to Portugal after the revolution of April 25, 1974, and the closing of the camp on May 1:
+There were 37 political prisoners who died in Tarrafal, 34 Portuguese, one from Angola, and two from Guinea.
+The 34 Portuguese dead were only able to have their bodies returned to Portugal after the Carnation Revolution, and the closing of the camp on 1 May: